Modern Family logo

 When Support Is Owed

 In Texas, child support and child visitation are treated separately.
-This means that a parent that has unpaid child support is still allowed to see their child.
+This means that a parent who has unpaid child support is still allowed to see their child.

 10. Unpaid Support Doesn’t Go Away